-Beginning January 1, 2014, states will have the option of expanding Medicaid to all individuals under age 65 (including children, pregnant women, parents, and adults without dependent children) with incomes up to 138 in June 2012 made the Medicaid expansion optional for states.)
+Beginning January 1, 2014, states will have the option of expanding Medicaid to all individuals under age 65 (including children, pregnant women, parents, and adults without dependent children) with incomes up to 138 percent FPL (as calculated as modified gross adjusted income).
+Under the current law, FPL limits for Medicaid eligibility vary by state, and adults under age 65 without dependent children are not currently eligible for the program.
+(Originally a mandate under Health Reform, a ruling by the US Supreme Court in June 2012 made the Medicaid expansion optional for states.)